About James and his super 7 Favourite Things!

 It’s the synergy of the three that works wonders.
 The magic is in the three ingredients.
 They just didn’t work on their own.
 Like a good music band, a drummer is no good without a singer, who needs a guitar or synth.

-My pain levels started to drop, life got better, and I enjoyed learning about this new way of being so much that I left the stressful job behind and went to train to teach this to others.
+My pain levels started to drop, life got better, and I enjoyed learning about this new way of being, learning more about James, so much that I left the stressful job behind and went to train to teach this to others.
 Now don’t get me wrong, I don’t want you to quit your job like I did.
 Quite the opposite!

 BUT SOMETHING WAS MISSING

 My therapy practice was busy, and I was happily helping people fix their pain.
+People were asking about James’s magic hands, and I was enjoying the work.
 But for some people, it just wasn’t working, it wasn’t enough.

 They’d come to my practice, and I’d get them feeling better, with great posture.
 I’d sit them at my desk, and we’d learn to sit and type and see the screen, all without hunching over, or putting too much effort in.
 And they felt GREAT.